-The shop is not open, due to us self isolating (for health & work), but most products are available via a collection service, please email.
+The shop is not open, due to us self isolating (for health & work), but most products are available via a either collection service or Mail order, please email.

 Can Claybrooke Mill flour be used in a bread machine?

 Yes they can be used in a bread machine or by hand.

 Just treat it as the base flour of the mix. eg Nuthatch is a brown base treat as Brown flour, siskin is a white base so treat as white flour.